 This medicine has been used for centuries by different tribes from Brazil and Peru.
 People from the amazon describe “Panema” as root of all illnesses, imbalances either physical, mental or emotional, even bad luck.
 “Panema” translated to our language could be conceptualized as “negative energy” that once stored in our human energy field creates imbalance that is later expressed as depresion, anxiety, insecurity or in the physical body as illness.
 Kambo is considered the main spirit to remove “Panema”.

 Psychoactive fungi are one of the oldest tools used by humans to bring into focus a perspective of present mindedness.
 These mushroom medicines are one of the most effective resources used to connect with our human essence.
 This sacred medicine is often referred to as “magic mushrooms”, “shrooms” or “the children of god.”
+This medicine will only be shared when available (rainy season).

 What Ingredients are in Ceremonial Mushrooms?